jamesoh3928/MoonRust/docs/Final.md

 pub struct LuaTable<'a>(RefCell<HashMap<TableKey, LuaValue<'a>>>)
 ```
-We wrapped around `Rc<RefCell<...>>` around `HashMap` inside `EnvTable` because `EnvTable` can be owned by multiple variables and it can be mutated.
+We wrapped around `Rc<RefCell<...>>` around `HashMap` inside `EnvTable` because `EnvTable` can be owned by multiple environments (main environment or closure environments), and it can be mutated.
 However, we only wrapped around `Rc` inside `LuaValue` because we don't need to update the `LuaVal` inside in most cases, but multiple owners are possible.
-However, we need to update the value inside when the value is a table, so we added `RefCell` inside the `LuaTable`.
+We need to update the value inside when the `LuaValue` is a table, so we added `RefCell` inside the `LuaTable`.
 We think this is a good use case of `Rc` and `RefCell`.

 3. `Display` trait
-We also implemented the `Display` trait for `AST` to verify if our parsing is working correctly and `LuaValue` for debugging purposes.
+We also implemented the `Display` trait for `AST` to verify if our parsing is working correctly and for `LuaValue` for debugging purposes.

 ```Rust
 impl<'a> Display for LuaValue<'a> {